What is a TOG rating?

 Every baby feels hot and cold differently to another, ambient temperatures fluctuate, and different clothing and sleepwear layer combinations will differ in their thermal effectiveness.

-What does TOG mean?
+How does TOG work?

-TOG stands for Thermal Overall Grade and is an industry-recognised measurement for the warmth of garments and bedding.
 Put simply: The lower the TOG rating, the lighter the fabric.
 The higher the TOG rating, the warmer the fabric.

 To best dress for different room temperatures and ensure you select the right Love to Dream product follow these three simple steps: